 that’s when badness is already present.

-Therefore being and non-being are generated at each other,
+Therefore being and non-being generate each other,

 difficult and easy complement each other,

 long and short define each other,